Fertilizer: Multinutrient fertilizers

 NPK fertilizers are three-component fertilizers providing nitrogen, phosphorus, and potassium.
 There exist two types of NPK fertilizers: compound and blends.
 Compound NPK fertilizers contain chemically bound ingredients, while blended NPK fertilizers are physical mixtures of single nutrient components.

 NPK rating is a rating system describing the amount of nitrogen, phosphorus, and potassium in a fertilizer.
-NPK ratings consist of three numbers separated by dashes (e.g., 10-10-10 or 16-4-8) describing the chemical content of fertilizers.
-The first number represents the percentage of nitrogen in the product; the second number, P_{2}O_{5}; the third, K_{2}O. Fertilizers do not actually contain P_{2}O_{5} or K_{2}O, but the system is a conventional shorthand for the amount of the phosphorus (P) or potassium (K) in a fertilizer.
+NPK ratings consist of three numbers separated by dashes (e.g., 10-10-10 or 16–4–8) describing the chemical content of fertilizers.
+The first number represents the percentage of nitrogen in the product; the second number, P_{2}O_{5}; the third, K_{2}O. Fertilizers do not actually contain P_{2}O_{5} or K_{2}O, but the system is a conventional shorthand for the amount of phosphorus (P) or potassium (K) in a fertilizer.
 A 50 lb bag of fertilizer labeled 16-4-8 contains 8 lb of nitrogen (16% of the 50 pounds), an amount of phosphorus equivalent to that in 2 pounds of P_{2}O_{5} (4% of 50 pounds), and 4 pounds of K_{2}O (8% of 50 pounds).
 Most fertilizers are labeled according to this N-P-K convention, although Australian convention, following an N-P-K-S system, adds a fourth number for sulfur, and uses elemental values for all values including P and K.

 Micronutrients

 Micronutrients are consumed in smaller quantities and are present in plant tissue on the order of parts-per-million (ppm), ranging from 0.15 to 400 ppm or less than 0.04% dry matter.
-These elements are often required for enzymes essential to the plant's metabolism.
-Because these elements enable catalysts (enzymes), their impact far exceeds their weight%age.
+These elements are often required as co-enzymes for enzymes essential to the plant's metabolism.
+Because these elements enable catalysts (enzymes), their impact far exceeds their concentration.
 Typical micronutrients are boron, zinc, molybdenum, iron, and manganese.
 These elements are provided as water-soluble salts.
-Iron presents special problems because it converts to insoluble (bio-unavailable) compounds at moderate soil pH and phosphate concentrations.
+Iron presents special problems because it converts from soluble (ferrous) to insoluble bio-unavailable (ferric) compounds at moderate soil pH and phosphate concentrations.
 For this reason, iron is often administered as a chelate complex, e.g., the EDTA or EDDHA derivatives.
 The micronutrient needs depend on the plant and the environment.
-For example, sugar beets appear to require boron, and legumes require cobalt, while environmental conditions such as heat or drought make boron less available for plants.
+For example, sugar beets appear to require boron, and legumes require cobalt, while environmental conditions such as heat or drought make boron less available for plants, causing boron deficiency.

 Production

-The production of synthetic, or inorganic, fertilizers require prepared chemicals, whereas organic fertilizers are derived from the organic processes of plants and animals in biological processes using biochemicals.
+The production of synthetic, or inorganic, fertilizers require prepared chemicals, whereas organic fertilizers are derived from the biological processing of plant and animal remains or excreta (e.g. urine, feces).